Build community: an overview

 The hardest kind of course in which to create a sense of community is an open access course.
 Open access courses are designed to give students access to all the content at once.
 They're often used for self-study courses, or courses where students want to work at their own pace.
 The focus of these courses is on learning the material, not connecting with other students.
 Engagement and community is lowest in these types of courses.

 It's important to note that building learning communities works best in scheduled courses that have specific start and end dates.
 Having specific start and end dates focuses your students' attention on the course material during that period, which makes them more likely to post, comment, and participate in a learning community.
 After the course is over, most instructors see a sharp decline in course activity, including the learning community.

 If building a learning community and engaging your students sounds like something you'd like to do, there are a couple of ways to go about it.

-- You can use Ruzuku's discussion prompts, email notifications, and live events to build community inside the Ruzuku course.
+- You can use Ruzuku's discussion prompts, email notifications, course messages, and live events to build community inside the Ruzuku course.